alexiskaldany/CAP22FA/README.md

 ## Setup

 This project is set up using pyenv and poetry.
-These allow you to easily customize which version of python to use and to manage dependencies respectively.

-If you don't already have both in place:

 - Follow the instructions for pyenv at https://github.com/pyenv/pyenv#installation.
 Please do not skip the pre-requisites step.
-There is also more info at https://github.com/pyenv/pyenv/wiki#suggested-build-environment to ensure you get this right.
-There is a dated but nice tutorial at https://realpython.com/intro-to-pyenv if you want to learn more about pyenv.
+There is also more info at https://github.com/pyenv/pyenv/wiki#suggested-build-environment
 - Follow the instructions to install poetry at https://python-poetry.org/docs/#installation
   - Now configure poetry so that the virtualenv will be created within the repository when the project is installed:
     `poetry config virtualenvs.in-project true`